Palmer-Lab-UCSD/y-mt-code-for-okamoto-et-al/README.md

 | `associations/gwas_phenotype_Y_tests.csv` | Results of Y haplotype to ex-GWAS phenotype associations, sorted by p-value | CSV file with `name` [of phenotype], `Freq`, `p` [both output by GCTA], and `adj_p` [from BH] columns |
 | `associations/gwas_phenotype_MT_tests.csv` | Results of MT haplotype to ex-GWAS phenotype associations, sorted by p-value | CSV file with `name` [of phenotype], `Freq`, `p` [both output by GCTA], and `adj_p` [from BH] columns |

-Notably, the latter four files are stored in `association_results.tar.gz`.
+Notably, the latter four files are stored in "Association test results" in Data.

 # Sources of tables/figures #